spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1

 Notice ``mpich`` is now the ``mpi`` dependency for our concretized spec.
-We also see all of its associated concrete dependencies.
+We also see all of its concrete dependencies.

 At this point we only wanted to change the default ``mpi`` provider for packages that depend on ``mpi``.
 An environment can contain